spinalcordtoolbox/PAM50-normalized-metrics/README.md

 # PAM50 normalized metrics

-This repository contains CSV files of spinal cord morphometric measures in the PAM50 anatomical space computed from 203 healthy adult volunteers.
+This repository contains CSV files of spinal cord morphometric measures in the PAM50 anatomical dimensions computed from 203 healthy adult volunteers.

 👉 Please cite this work if you use it or if you are inspired by it: